SpeedyWeather/SpeedyWeather.jl/docs/src/tracers.md

 add!(simulation, Tracer(:xyz))
 ```

-which will add the tracer to `model.traceres` as above but also add
+which will add the tracer to `model.tracers` as above but also add
-it to the prognostic and diagnostic variables.
-What you should
+it to the prognostic and diagnostic variables (otherwise done at `initialize!`).
-not do is add a tracer to the `model` _after_ it has been initialized.
+What you should not do is add a tracer to the `model` _after_ it has been initialized.
 Then you end up with an additional tracer in `model` without there
 being variables for it, throwing an error.
 You can check that
 the tracers exists in the variables with